jakewins/cabin/_posts/2017-09-30-buying-a-chainsaw.md

 You'll also want to choose a somewhat modern saw with *protection against kickback* and a brand with solid history and service network.

 ![If the top-half of the chainsaw tip gets caught, the chainsaw violently "kicks back", a chain break reduces risk of serious injury]({{ site.baseurl }}/public/assets/2017-09/chainbrake.png)
+*If the top-half of the chainsaw tip gets caught, the chainsaw violently "kicks back", a chain break reduces risk of serious injury*

 ## Brands

 You can go two directions here.
 You can choose a cheaper home-owner saw from a less well known brand, or you can choose a semi-professional saw.
 A new home owner saw with 18" bar, 40+cc engine and kickback protection will run you about $160.

 The alternative is to buy either German Stihl or Swedish Husqvarna ("Husky") semi-pro saws.
-These cost 2-3 times more, about $400-$600 for a Husky with the specifications we're looking for.
+These cost 2-3 times more, about $300-$600 for a Husky with the specifications we're looking for.

 The benefit of the semi-pro saws is that, unlike Poulan and other homeowner brands, you can buy Stihl and Husky saws used.